Japan Rail Times

 The path to Myojin Bridge (left) and crossing the bridge (right).
 (Image credit: JR East / Carissa Loh)

-There are two trails between Kappa Bridge and Myojin Bridge, one of either side of the river.
+There are two trails between Kappa Bridge and Myojin Bridge, one on either side of the river.
 Both trails offer slightly different walking paths and sceneries, so I recommend taking one side when walking towards Myojin Bridge, and the other side when coming back.

 During the shinryoku season, the leaves on the trees are unbelievably green, and even without the mountain backdrop or flowing river, the freshness of the leaves and the cool, crisp mountain air are so refreshing!